llnek/mcfud/README.md

 # mcfud
-Collection of utilities in javascript
+Collection of utilities in javascript.